DIY Bottle Rocket from a Plastic Bottle

 Light-weigh plastic bottles work great for this, just don’t use glass.
 What goes up must come down, including home-made rockets.
 We wouldn’t want you to have to clean up bits of glass!
-Remember to stand back when the rocket launches becuase who knows which direction it will fly!
+Remember to stand back when the DIY bottle rocket launches because who knows which direction it will fly!

 - Baking Soda

 - Colored pencils

 How to make a Rocket from a Plastic Bottle